July 21, 2020

 One thing is clear: Australia’s future depends on drastically reducing greenhouse gas emissions.
 With that in mind, Australia set up its National Greenhouse Energy Reporting Scheme (NGERS).

-Australia NGER: A national framework
+NGER: Reporting requirements and national framework

 Australia’s National Greenhouse Energy Reporting Act of 2007 establishes NGER, a framework for companies to show how their work impacts the environment, a process known as carbon accounting.
 It includes factors like greenhouse gas emissions, energy production, and energy consumption.